tobirohrer/building-energy-storage-simulation/README.md

 | ----------- | ----------- | ----------- |
 | Charge | -1      | 1       |

 The actions lie in the interval of [-1;1].
-The action represents the portion of the battery is to be charged or discharged:
+The action represents a fraction of the maximum energy which can be retrieved from the battery (or used to charge the battery) per time step.

-- 1 means fully charging the battery during the upcoming time step
+- 1 means maximum charging the battery.
+The maximum charge per time step is defined by the parameter `max_battery_charge_per_timestep`.
-- -1 means fully discharging the battery, meaning "gaining" electricity out of the battery
+- -1 means maximum discharging the battery, meaning "gaining" electricity out of the battery
 - 0 means don't charge or discharge

 ### Observation Space